Erebus Tau Alpha

 The cover of night would both cloak them from enemy eyes and ensure that the castle itself would be mostly empty.
 They were counting on the castle's protections being the same as they were during the school year, especially as they were so close to the start of the term; once Scott bypassed the powerful outer wards, they should be able to move about freely, like usual.
 The Marauder's Map would provide all the information needed to go undetected, if it were at all possible.

 Harry glanced over at Scott, wondering if the Kharadjai was thinking similar thoughts now that the school was near.
 The trees outside were beginning to look familiar in their shapes and patterns.
 But if Scott was worried, it didn't show.

 "Could be anything out there," Harry said, trying to gauge if that bothered Scott.
 No reaction. "…But I guess this isn't much to you, huh."

 Scott shrugged.
 "Not entirely."

 "Why's that?
 I thought you'd seen it all," Harry said, only partially mocking.

 "Terrorists and corruption, sure.
-But, here's the thing – look at similar people, like Pemuda Pancasila, Colombian coke armies, the IRA, the KKK, the Nazis, the Shining Path, Pinochet, the whoever whatever.
-Very bad people, all across the board, but...
-Very human, also."
+But, here's the thing: look at similar people, like Pemuda Pancasila, Colombian coke armies, the IRA, the Shining Path, Pinochet, the whoever whatever.
+The Nazis, if we're going back to that well.
+Very bad people, all across the board, but very human, also."